 d.
 Accused persons will be notified promptly of the charges in writing.
 Charges will be in a language understood by the accused.
 These persons will be tried as soon as possible.
 A notification (in duplicate) of proceedings against a detainee will be submitted through channels to the NPWIC.
 The NPWIC will send such notification to the Protecting Power in cases of charges involving the death penalty or imprisonment for 2 years or more.
 Upon request, the Protecting Power will be furnished data on the status of such proceedings.
-Furthermore, the Protecting Power will be not proceedings started against a detainee.
+Furthermore, the Protecting Power will be entitled, upon request, to be furnished with all data or any other proceedings started against a detainee.
 The information will be sent without delay.
 Trial will not commence until 3 weeks after the Protecting